AI Summary (2025–2026):

 - Are Pocket Bullies dangerous?

-- Myth vs Fact: the 4 myths killing the Bully’s reputation
+- Myth vs Fact: what’s killing the Bully’s reputation

 - Why pedigree & bloodline dictate temperament

-- Core temperament traits (what you should actually expect)
+- Core temperament traits (what you should expect at home)

 - Micro vs Pocket vs Standard vs XL: does temperament change?